invertase/react-native-apple-authentication/docs/MIGRATION.md

 ## Breaking Changes

-All exports are now namespaced.
+All exports are now namespaced, so to migrate from v1 you need to alter your import statements and how you access the symbols.

 ### 1.x
 ```js